QSmally/QOS/README.md

 # QOS

-> A single-core, multi-context operating system with a monolythic kernel.
+> A single-core, multi-context operating system with a monolithic kernel.

 ## Build